digitoimistodude/air-light/README.md

 #### WooCommerce support

-Air has by default basic WooCommerce support [from version 1.9.2](https://github.com/digitoimistodude/air/commit/55c539bb9cd2e35fdbfdf4f39a136c542b42b884).
-It includes the most basic overrides like buttons.
-WooCommerce as well as other things in the theme are built for starting point only.
+Air had by default a basic WooCommerce support [from version 1.9.2](https://github.com/digitoimistodude/air/commit/55c539bb9cd2e35fdbfdf4f39a136c542b42b884), but it has been separated to its own repository, [air-woocommerce](https://github.com/digitoimistodude/air-woocommerce) since v2.5.6.
+WooCommerce air support includes the most basic overrides like buttons.
+WooCommerce as well as other things in air theme are built for starting point only.

 ### Requirements